After washing, picking, carding, (and possibly dyeing) the wool, it is next spun into a “single” strand.

 Next the singles are plied together, also using the spinning wheel.
 So spinning a 2-ply yarn actually involves 3 separate procedures–spinning each of the two singles, then plying them together.

 Then the yarn is wrapped on a niddy-noddy, which helps with measuring how long the yarn is, and also creates the skein.
 This is tied in 4 places to keep the yarn organized after it is taken off the niddy-noddy.
 Then I soak the skein and allow it to dry.
 (Many people like to place a weight on their skeins as they dry, but I feel that causes the yarn to stretch, which may cause distortion in the final piece when it is washed for the first time after knitting.
 I want the yarn to remain very stable.)

 But trying to knit from a skein would easily result in a frustrating tangle!
-So just before knitting or crocheting, it works best to have it wound as a center-pull ball.
-For weaving it can be wound on a shuttle.
+So before knitting or crocheting, it works best to have it wound as a center-pull cake.
+That is how I wind the yarn for sale in my Etsy shop.